MasatakaNakamura/remark/Markdown-Extensions.md

 end
 ```</pre>

-Inline code is not automatically highlighted (unless configured using the `[[highlightInline|Configuration-Options#wiki-highlighting]]` configuration option) and must be supplied a language to be highlighted:

-    Inline code: `.ruby a = 5`

-The default language for code may be configured using the `[[highlightLanguage|Configuration-Options#wiki-highlighting]]` configuration option.
-To disable syntax highlighting, use the class `no-highlight`.
+A default highlighting language may be configured using the `[[highlightLanguage|Configuration-Options#wiki-highlighting]]` configuration option.
+Specifying a language on a code block will override the default.